-When uploading, accessories and clothing require an upload fee of 750 Robux per submission.
-Bodies and heads do not require an upload fee.
+When uploading, accessories, clothing, bodies, and heads require an upload fee of 750 Robux per submission.
 In general, fees are not refunded if an item is rejected through moderation.

 When community items are sold on Roblox, a portion of the sales is split between the item creator and Roblox.
 If the item is sold within an experience, the revenue share will additionally be split with the owner of the experience.

 There is a 30 day escrow hold for each purchase.
 Roblox holds the commission from the sale of your items for 30 days starting from the date of sale and your Robux share of the sale.

 |Creator receives 30%

 |Creator receives 60%